Partnership for Peace Consortium of Defense Academies and Security Studies Institutes: Publications

 Connections: The Quarterly Journal, is a peer-reviewed open access academic journal covering security, defense, armed forces, conflict, intelligence, history, war, and related issues.
 It was established in 2002 by the Partnership, and is published in both hardcover and PDF.
 The four issues in volume 1 were published in English, French, German, and Russian.
 Starting with volume 2, the journal is published in English and Russian, with the exception of volumes 7-10, which were published in English only.
 Editorial decisions are made by the journal's editorial board under the guidance of the PfP Consortium's Senior Advisory Council (SAC).
 Members of SAC are the commandants of the defense academies of Austria, Bulgaria, Canada, Poland and Sweden, the director of the George C. Marshall European Center for Security Studies, senior representatives of NATO and DCAF, and the executive director of the Consortium.
-The journal is abstracted and indexed in JSTOR, ProQuest, EBSCO databases, Columbia International Affairs Online, and the International Relations and Security Network.
+The journal is abstracted and indexed in Scopus, JSTOR, ProQuest, EBSCO databases, Columbia International Affairs Online, and the International Relations and Security Network.